-Name of person or entity name Sold Value of the Sale Terms & conditions
+Name of person or entity name SOIY , Value of the Sale Terms & conditions

-10. SELF SUPPORTING LOANS Did you, a close family member or related entity, enter into a loan agreement with the Shire?
-For example a club for which you have control (See Appendix 2 for example) Name of person or l entity name oan details Value of the loan Terms & conditions 11.
-OTHERAGREEMEN TS ement or arrangement you believe e is a related party trans saction and should Name of person or business/comp Nature of agreement Value of agreement Terms & conditions knowledge and belief and I have made this declar ion and details provided in this fo d that no known relevant information ation after reading the information to which this declaration relates. on has been omitted.
-SELECT OPTION 1: Signed:Once signed please provide to the Chief executive Officer OR SELECT OPTION 2: Electronic Signature ided the email is see nt by the never
+10. SELF SUPPORTIN GLOANS

+Did you, a close family member or related entity, enter into a loan agreement with the Shire?
+For

+example a club for whic ch you have control (See Appendix 2 for example)

+Name of person o entity name ^r Loan details Value of the loan Terms & conditions

+11. OTHER AGREEME NTS

+Please list any other ag reement or arrangement you believ e is a related party tran saction and should

+be declared.

+Name of person ar

+business/comp or Nature of agreement Value of agreement Terms & conditions

+ation and details provided in this fo nd that no known relevant informati at to the best of my

+aration after reading the informations to which this declaration relates. il which details the

+SELECT OPTION 1: ☐ Handwritten Signature

+Signed: Date: 1 1 Once

+de to the Chief executive Offic cer

+OR

+SELECT OPTION 2: ☐ Electronic Signature

+This form can be se ent by email to the CEO, prov ided the email is so ant by the norsen

+ire from their work or persona -